elialabi/Terminal-Command-CheatSheet/cheatsheet_.md

 Use the git log command to show us a history of what has happened in the repository so far.

 >Tip: Press `q` to return to the command key!

+<h3> Uploading changes to GitHub</h3>

+Insert this command to transfer your changes from your git to your Github account.
+>git push origin main